luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   ]
 ) <fig:views_elite>

+@fig:views_elite depicts the average marginal effects of the anti-elitism dimension on the number of likes for each channel.
+The range for the x-axis for each channel is bounded by the interval $[-2, 2]$ standard deviations, with impossible values (anti-elitism values that are lower that zero) removed.
+The x-axis is than back-transformed to its original values to show the actual percentage values of the populist dimension for each prediction.
+The red dashed lines indicates the expected trajectory of the effect if there were no relationship between anti-elitism and view count.
+The confidence intervals give a an indication on how much data points are available for the respective values with large intervals indicating a few videos actually exhibiting this amount of anti-elitism.

 The results indicate a positive relationship of the relative amount of anti-elitism contained in a video and the number of likes it accumulates for the channels AfD BT, AfD TV, CDU, Left, and SPD.
 @ap:reg_on_likes shows the same figures computed against the dependent variable of like count.